Codling moth – additional information

 - The virus has to be ingested by the newly hatched larva when feeding on the skin of the apple before it penetrates the flesh.
 The larva continues feeding for a few days before the virus acts.
 This results in small, shallow, larval feeding holes in the surface of the fruit, known as ‘sting’ injury.
 Although sting injury is superficial, it can result in downgrading of fruit to a lower quality class.
 This injury is the main disadvantage of the virus.

 - The virus is compatible with most fungicides.
-Higher volume sprays are considered to be more effective.
+Higher volume sprays are considered to be more effective as they offer improved crop coverage.
 A feeding stimulant, such as molasses, sugar or milk powder may be added to the spray solution to increase the amount and rate of larval feeding and hence improve the efficacy of the treatment.

-- First generation larvae that overwinter can carry over sub-lethal infections of the virus to the following season
+- First generation larvae that overwinter can carry over sub-lethal infections of the virus to the following season, so the granulovirus can also be considered as a multiple season population management tool.

 Sprays of Bacillus thuringiensis (Bt) at the egg-hatch period may give a limited degree of control of codling moth.
 However, the newly hatched larvae only feed for a short time before boring into the fruit and do not usually ingest an adequate dose.